skulia15/Veff2/hw4/client/README.md

 ## Known Limitations

-Cannot display a single offer, if an offer is clicked it returns empty site.
+* Cannot display a single offer, if an offer is clicked it returns empty site.

-Offers do not alter price of order.
+* Offers do not alter price of order.

-You cannot remove an item from a cart

-The cart does not empty after placing an order

-Clicking the nav-icon does not transport to home screen
+* Clicking the nav-icon does not transport to home screen

+* Detail view does not contain "extra info" about a pizza

+* Cannot retrieve old orders for a phone number

+* Cannot go from item to cart

+* Cannot go to menu from item

+* Cannot go to menu from cart